Ziaul Faruq Apurba

-Ziaul Faruq Apurba (born 27 June 1983), known as Apurba, is a Bangladeshi model and actor.
+Ziaul Faruq Apurba (born 27 June 1980) is a Bangladeshi model and actor.
 He usually works in television, but has also appeared in films.
 He is also a singer.

 Early life

 Apurba's mother, Firoza Ahmed, was an artist of Rajshahi Betar and his maternal grandmother was a presenter in Rajshahi Betar.
 He won the title of "Mr. Bangladesh" in 2004 in the talent hunt show named "You Got the Looks".